Cobotics9992/FRC-Code-2025/README.md

 # FRC-Code-2025
-Code for Coburg High School's FRC team.
+All the code used by Coburg High School's FRC team, Cobotics!

+Primary Developers: Oscar, Jamie